-Exclusive Japanese Modernism exhibition to open at the NGV
+Inside the exclusive Japanese Modernism exhibition at the NGV

-Exclusive Japanese Modernism exhibition to open at the NGV
+Inside the exclusive Japanese Modernism exhibition at the NGV

 The exhibition is the culmination of a five-year collecting period for the NGV.
 The gallery’s senior curator of Asian art, Wayne Crothers, explains that collecting the works involved accessing word of mouth networks with everyone from art dealers, to private collectors, to second-hand bookshops, to woodblock print galleries, to kimono advisers.
 “Japan has had a history of construction and then destruction.
 A lot of things were created in that era but the things that remain are all scattered and few and far between,” says Crothers.
 “It was a great project to work on but certainly the collecting involved a lot of research and discussions with numerous different collectors and professionals in the area.”